| ||Format||Pages||Price|| |

-Note 2—The LOC values reported in references (5, 6, and 7), and relied upon by a number of modern safety standards (such as NFPA 69 and NFPA 86) were obtained mostly in a 5-cm diameter flammability tube.
+Note 2: The LOC values reported in references (, and relied upon by a number of modern safety standards (such as NFPA 69 and NFPA 86) were obtained mostly in a 5-cm diameter flammability tube.
 This diameter may be too small to mitigate the flame quenching influence impeding accurate determination of the LOC of most fuels.
-The 4-L minimum volume specified in Section 7 would correspond to a diameter of at least 20 cm.
-As a result, some LOC values determined using this standard are approximately 1.5 vol.% lower than the previous values measured in the flammability tube, and are more appropriate for use in fire and explosion hazard assessment studies.
+The 4-L minimum volume specified in Section ) would correspond to a diameter of at least 20 cm.
+As a result, some LOC values determined using these test methods are approximately 1.5 vol % lower than the previous values measured in the flammability tube, and are more appropriate for use in fire and explosion hazard assessment studies.

 1.1 These test methods cover the determination of the limiting oxygen (oxidant) concentration of mixtures of oxygen (oxidant) and inert gases with flammable gases and vapors at a specified initial pressure and initial temperature.

 1.2 These test methods may also be used to determine the limiting concentration of oxidizers other than oxygen.

 1.3 Differentiation among the different combustion regimes (such as the hot flames, cool flames, and exothermic reactions) is beyond the scope of these test methods.

 1.4 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.

 1.5 These test methods should be used to measure and describe the properties of materials, products, or assemblies in response to heat and flame under controlled laboratory conditions and should not be used to describe or appraise the fire hazard or fire risk of materials, products, or assemblies under actual fire conditions.
 However, results of this test may be used as elements of a fire risk assessment which takes into account all of the factors which are pertinent to an assessment of the fire hazard of a particular end use.